Describe the environmental importance of recycling.

 This garbage does not simply disappear when it leaves our sight.
 It is piled up into large areas called landfills.
 Unfortunately, our existing landfills are filling up and we have to find new locations for them.
 The garbage from the City of Vancouver is taken by truck miles out of the city to be dumped, burned or buried.

 The solution?
 Refuse, Reduce, Reuse, Recycle and Rethink!

-These three Rs are in this specific order showing their relative importance.
-Any product takes resources and energy to be made, including when it is recycled, but if we reuse the products we already have, less new products need to be made.
+These five Rs are ways to think about consumption reduction, and thus waste reduction.
+Any product takes resources and energy to be made, including when it is recycled.If we refuse unnecessary materials, reuse the products we already have and rethink new uses for materials, less new products need to be made.
 And if we can reduce the amount of products, then less energy is needed.

-All kinds of materials can be recycled, including tin cans, paper, glass, plastics, batteries and cell phones.
+All kinds of materials can be reused, repurposed, and recycled, including tin cans, paper, glass, plastics, batteries and cell phones.
 However, if these items are not recycled, it may take up to 1 million years for them break down.

 Newly-recycled material can be back in circulation or use in as little as eight weeks.

-To make a shift in our consumption and production lifestyles, we will need to add one more R: Rethink.
+To make a shift in our consumption and production lifestyles, we will need to do more, we need to Rethink.
 We need to challenge our current way of living and find a way that is more sustainable.
 In Metro Vancouver, a goal of Zero Waste is being stressed.
 To achieve this, the rethinking of Metro Vancouver’s waste systems is currently in place.
 Part of rethinking our waste is trying to upcycle waste products.
 Instead of things going through the energy intensive process of recycling, we can turn waste products into new products using creative designs.